arjunr2/WALI/README.md

 There are three major components for testing: WALI libc, WALI runtime, and the test suite.
 All three of these can be built with the default `make` command.
 However, initial setup and packages may be required for some of the components

+### Prerequisites

+Tested with Clang 16.
+Requires *compiler-rt* builtins for wasm32 for full libc support

 ### Building WALI libc

 The [wali-musl](wali-musl) submodule has detailed information on prerequisites and steps for compiling libc